cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

 - Export the SSH logs to your XDR/SIEM solution, like Sekoia XDR for instance.

-# 2) Detection: Admin (SSH) security
+# 2) Detection: Admin security

 ## Harden SSH
-- Install Fail2ban ASAP, to protect against SSH brute-force attacks.
+- Install Fail2ban ASAP, to detect and protect against SSH brute-force attacks.
 - Reset all root accounts' passwords (if there are others than yours).

+## Check CMS / Web admin panel
+- Check that default admin passwords have been changed for CMS [if present];
+- Check that default admin passwords have been changed for web admin panel [if present]

 ## Temporary SOC protection
-- Export the fail2ban logs to your XDR/SIEM solution;
+- Export the fail2ban and SSH logs to your XDR/SIEM solution;
   - e.g.: Sekoia XDR.

-# 2) Detection: Web external checks
+# 3) Detection: Web external checks

 ## Specific web page check
 - If there is a specific web page that is considered as suspicious, or even malicious, investigate it and confirm it is malicious or not;